patrickvando/interpreter/README.md

 ## About

-This is a compiler for the [NRJ language (a made-up language)](#NRJ-Language-Specifications).
+This is a compiler for the [NRJ language (a made-up Java-like language)](#NRJ-Language-Specifications).
 NRJ supports recursive functions, for/while/if-elseif constructs, and integer arithmetic.
 Well-formed NRJ file goes into the compiler, 64-bit assembly code comes out.

 To compile `filename.nrj` into `filename.asm`, use:  `python nrj_compiler.py filename.nrj`